Tibetans mark new year under shadow of immolations

 "Life is full of this pressure here.
 With the Dalai Lama in India and us here, it is very painful for us," said a 51-year-old Tibetan herder who had come to watch the ceremony.
 He gave his name as Jiata.

-The Kirti monastery in Langmu is a smaller offshoot of a monastery in Sichuan that has been an epicentre of confrontation between the government and defiant Tibetans.
+The Kirti monastery in Langmu is a smaller offshoot of a monastery in Sichuan that has been an epicenter of confrontation between the government and defiant Tibetans.

 Authorities have blamed supporters of the Dalai Lama, the exiled Tibetan Buddhist leader, for fomenting defiance, but he remains a revered figure among most Tibetans.